Partnering to Eliminate HIV/AIDS

-In Indonesia, we work in partnership with Jhpiego and the local government to improve maternal and newborn health services in communities surrounding Chevron's production area in East Kalimantan Province and in Riau Province.
-During this three-year project, which started in January 2011, we developed a model for strengthening access to and quality of midwife services to ensure that all pregnant women and newborns are afforded skilled care before, during and after delivery.
-The activities include a series of training sessions for midwives in infection prevention, normal delivery care, basic emergency obstetrics and newborn care.
+In Indonesia, we work in partnership with Jhpiego and the local government to improve maternal and newborn health services in communities surrounding Chevron’s production area in East Kalimantan Province and in Riau Province.
+During this three-year project, which started in January 2011, we developed a model for improving the quality of and increasing access to midwife services to ensure that all pregnant women and newborns are afforded skilled care before, during and after delivery.
+Included are a series of training sessions for midwives in infection prevention, normal delivery care, basic emergency obstetrics and newborn care.
 We also established Desa SIAGA, or the Alert Village initiative, which advocates everyone playing a part in helping to save mothers' lives.
 SIAGA stands for SIap (ready), Antar (take, transport), jaGA (stand by or guard).